-The proposed project is currently under construction.
-The following issues were eliminated from further study since the proposed toll facility would not change the footprint of the roadway.
+The widening of SH 121 is currently under construction.
+The following issues were eliminated from further study since the proposed tolling of the facility would not change the footprint of the roadway.
 Additional ROW is not required and there are no design changes.